Leviathan121005/University-Programming-Portfolio/README.md

 # University Programming Portfolio
-## 1. BinarySVMXHT
+## 1. svm01xht R Package

 Language: R

 Description: An R package that integrates support vector machine (SVM) from machine learning with hypothesis testing from statistics.
 It follows a structured SVM implementation covering data preprocessing, feature selection, model training, prediction, and evaluation.
 Functions for Z-test and likelihood ratio test (LRT) are provided to evaluate the model's accuracy with statistical rigor.
-Additionally, the distribution of       data and the type I errors from the hypothesis testing can be visualized to help users design the model.
-For more details and guides on how to use the package, please refer to `BinarySVMXHT/doc/SVM-and-Hypothesis-Testing.html`.
+Additionally, the distribution of data and the type I errors from the hypothesis testing can be visualized to help users understand the tests.
+For more details and guides on how to use the package, please refer to `svm01xht/inst/doc/SVM-and-Hypothesis-Testing.html`.

 How to run:
-- Download the `BinaryXSVMHT_0.1.0.tar.gz` in the `BinaryXSVMHT` folder.
+- Download the `svm01xht_0.1.1.tar.gz` in the `BinaryXSVMHT` folder.
-- In an R codespace, type `install.packages("path/to/BinaryXSVMHT_0.1.0.tar.gz", repos = NULL, type = "source")` in the console.
+- In an R codespace, type `install.packages("path/to/svm01xht_0.1.1.tar.gz", repos = NULL, type = "source")` in the console.
-- Continue typing `library(BinaryXSVMHT)` in the R console to load the functions in the package to your R environment.
+- Continue typing `library(svm01xht)` in the R console to load the functions in the package to your R environment.

 [Documentation](https://bronze-fay-45.tiiny.site/)